SimVenture - Prepare for Oshkosh using your Flight Simulator

 The first SimVenture was created by PilotEdge and hosted in July of 2020.
 While the initial concept was to prepare people to fly into AirVenture, the pandemic forced a pivot to more of a nostalgic approach to allow pilots to engage in an exciting aviation-related activity from the safety of their home flight simulators.

-In 2021, the event took more of a training approach as pilots could use SimVenture to prepare to fly to AirVenture just a week later.
-The Warbird arrival was also introduced for turboprops that year.
-2021 brought over 1,100 operations throughout the event.
+Throughout the course of the SimVenture 2020 event, there were over 1,000 arrivals into Oshkosh on the PilotEdge network.
+Beginning in 2021, the event took more of a training approach as pilots could use SimVenture to prepare to fly to AirVenture just a week later.
+2022 and 2023 saw well over 2,000 arrivals throughout the event.

 Flying Magazine – AirVenture Air Traffic Went Virtual This Year